Data Ingestion in Databricks

 October 16, 2024

-What is Data Ingestion?
+So, what exactly is Data Ingestion?

 Why Is Data Ingestion So Important?

-Data ingestion is the backbone of the entire pipeline because it makes the data available for use..
+Data ingestion is the backbone of the entire pipeline because it makes the data available for use.
 Some of the benefits of the data ingestion stage include:

 • Data Availability: Data ingestion makes data readily available for users.
 It allows the staging of data into a central location and this saves time that engineers would have spent performing different operations and tasks to get data ready of any analytical work